 Hydrafence’s effectiveness also depends on ensuring its sustained release through a hydrocolloid matrix made of rice amylopectin.
 In other words, a biopolymer made of rice is used in order to release the product.
 The use of plant-based biopolymers has been controversial in the past regarding their sustainability.
 In the case of rice, half of the world’s population uses it as the basic ingredient for their diet.
 Employing it for non-feeding purposes could potentially interfere and endanger many people around the world, as its demand grows so does its price.

 At Provital, we use the waste products resulting from refining the grains of this species of rice, so as not to interfere with its dietary use and to contribute to the circular economy.
 This way, an up-cycling circuit is generated, in which waste is used to generate valuable products.
-Thus, this Provital case study proves it’s essential to act proactively to make sure ingredients and extracts are sourced with sustainability in mind.
+Thus, this Provital case study proves it’s essential to act proactively to make sure ingredients and extracts are sourced with sustainability in mind, starting from a product that acts as a skin barrier repair and moving towards a more ethical, environmentally-friendly future.